Samuel Clemens High School Choir Handbook

 Many of the events we participate in require students to be eligible (passing with at least a 70) in ALL of their classes.
 If you are struggling in a particular class, and need assistance, please ask for help.
 Events requiring eligibility include: Region choir auditions, Solo & Ensemble, other extracurricular performances/contests.

-Informal Uniform – Choir polo (Purchased through My School Bucks for $27)
+Informal Uniform – Choir polo (Purchased in My School Bucks for $30 – new choir students only.)

 - Fall Concert – Polo/Black Pants